beckitrue/container-app-workshop/lesson_2/README.md

 ## Docker Compose

 Up until now, we've created containers with a Dockerfile or directly from the command line.
 In this step, we are going to use `docker-compose` to create everything we need for the containers.
+This makes deployment easier, more manageable, and repeatable.

 The `docker-compose.yaml` file is configured to create the `nginx` and `simple-web` containers, and the `lab` network.
 The `nginx` container is configured to use the bind mounts for the configuration and content files.
 The `simple-web` container is configured to use the `simple-web` image that we created in the previous lab.
 You can click on the arrow to expand the `docker-compose.yaml` file to see the configuration.
 The `docker-compose.yaml` file is found in this directory: `container-app-workshop/nginx/nginx/`.